GLOBAL MARKETS-Shares, dollar fall day before Bernanke testimony

 By Herbert Lash

-NEW YORK, July 16 The dollar eased and U.S. stocks fell on Tuesday, snapping an eight-day advance by the benchmark S&P 500 index, as investors took a cautious stance ahead of the Federal Reserve chief's testimony to a U.S. congressional panel on Wednesday.
+NEW YORK, July 16 The dollar eased and U.S. stocks fell on Tuesday, snapping an eight-day advance by the benchmark S&P 500 index, as investors took a cautious stance before the Federal Reserve chief's testimony to a U.S. congressional panel on Wednesday.

 Analysts expect Fed Chairman Ben Bernanke to reiterate previous remarks that U.S. monetary policy will remain accommodative.
-But investors will look for clues as to when the U.S. central bank might start reducing its bond-buying program.
+But investors will look for clues as to when the U.S. central bank might start reducing its economic stimulus.

 The dollar's weakness against the euro was curbed by data showing an unexpected fall in German investor sentiment in July and subdued euro zone inflation which added to expectations the European Central Bank also will keep rates low to aid the region's recovery.